Chief Executive Officer & Head of Long-Term

 Mr. Vermeij has more than 30 years of working experience, holding different management positions in Chile, Argentina and Peru.
 Mr. Vermeij has been part of Ultramar/Ultranav Group for about 18 years.
 In 2007, he was appointed Executive Vice President of Petrolera Transoceanica, an important shipping Company based in Peru.
 In 2009, he came back to Chile being designated CEO of Ultratug, the Ultranav’s tugboat company with operations in 8 countries in South America.
 In 2014, he assumed the responsibility to lead Ultramar group of companies holding the position of CEO.
 In 2018, Mr. Jan Vermeij re-joined Ultranav as COO, and in 2021 he became the new CEO.
 Mr. Vermeij has a Bachelor of Arts degree (Economics major) from the Occidental College – Los Angeles, California, U.S.A. and a post-graduated in Business Administration from Universidad Adolfo Ibañez – Santiago, Chile.
 Mr. Vermeij is a Chilean citizen and resides in Chile.

-Mr. Stokes has been involved in the shipping industry for 50 years, most recently as Senior Adviser and Head of Shipping at Lazard.
+Mr. Stokes has been involved in the shipping industry for 50 years, and previously served as Senior Adviser and Head of Shipping at Lazard.
 Through his work as a senior investment banker and member of several boards of directors, Mr. Stokes has long-standing experience in acting as advisor to many shipping companies.
-He has been a member of the Advisory Board of Ultranav for the past 10 years and is currently also Chairman of the Global Maritime Forum, a not-for-profit foundation dedicated to shaping the future of global seaborne trade to increase sustainable long-term economic development and human well-being.
+He has been a member of the Advisory Board of Ultranav for the past 10 years and served as Chairman of the Global Maritime Forum, a not-for-profit foundation dedicated to shaping the future of global seaborne trade to increase sustainable long-term economic development and human well-being, since its foundation in 2017.
 Due to his breadth of knowledge, Peter Stokes is a frequent speaker at international shipping and finance conferences.
 Mr. Stokes is a British citizen and resides in England.

 Mr. Enrique Ide has a comprehensive management experience and experience as member of the board of directors of different